Mirv/b4_test/README.md

 ## Update

-### Issue #1 - Clicking once will add two new fields to the form
+### Issue #1 - resolved on master branch - Clicking once will add two new fields to the form

-##### Master branch is fixed
-##### Pre-gem pulling (ignore name) holds the bugged behavior with turbolinks
+- Pre-gem pulling (ignore name) holds the bugged behavior with turbolinks

 - Issue was turbolinks fighting with the jquery.
+See /app/view/layouts
-See /app/view/layouts ... application.html & the duplicate file with it
+- ... application.html & the duplicate file with it

-### Issue #2 - event call backs not always firing predictably
+### Issue #2 - fixed, but questions - event call backs not always firing predictably

-- Pending on a new branch
+- cocoon master corrected several typo's
+- verified css
+- verified one div indent ('workspace') was unnecessary, possibly causing issues
+- Couldn't find on splash page for cocoon (https://github.com/nathanvda/cocoon)
+- ...where they listed the <<'form'>> in documentation...probably an issue I'll
--
+- ...see later
+- ...  $(document).on('<hook>', <<'form'>>, <function(e, <something>)> {

-### Previous readme
+# Previous readme

 ## List